nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Main View

 The main view of Mycelium is composed of two panels.
-The left panel is what we will refer to as the **Entity Panel** and the right panel is what we will refer to as the **Statistics Panel**.
+The left panel is what we will refer to as the **Entity panel** and the right panel is what we will refer to as the **Statistics panel**.

 ### Entity Panel

-The Entity Panel is where you will be able to view your projects and clients.
+The Entity panel is where you will be able to view your projects and clients.
 It is split into two tabs, one that lists all existing projects and the other that lists all existing clients.

 #### Projects Tab